khalea/khalea/README.md

 # 🎈 Khalea is looking for new challenges.

 #### What Am I Up To?

 → 📚 Finishing my last class before graduating (Data Structures & Algorithms)

-→ 🧠 Brainstorming projects to work on this Fall (Much to come!)
+→ 🧠 Brainstorming projects to work on this Fall

 → 🖥 Looking for VC, Software Engineering, and/or Startup opportunities for Fall 2020